sagedemage/raylib-experiment/manual_install_raylib.md

-# Download libraries Manually (Ubuntu 22.04.2 LTS)
+# Install Raylib Manually on Linux

 ## Download dependencies
 ### Go to these links